Prodly offers two main uses for the VCS:

 Salesforce orgs, VCS repository branches, and the management board are the building blocks of version-control deployment.

-At that point, the org becomes an AppOps Release managed org and a card for it appears on the AppOps Release management board.
-For each additional org you place under version control, AppOps Release creates a managed org card on the board and a separate branch in the repository.
+At that point, the org becomes a Release managed org and a card for it appears in the Release tab.
+For each additional org you place under version control, Release creates a managed org card on the board and a separate branch in the repository.

 To maintain tracking integrity from that moment forward, you don’t directly edit data in your production org.
 Instead, your data always moves through the VCS from your production org to lower environments for editing and back through the VCS to your production org (you no longer deploy directly from org to org).